Top of main content

 Personal loan definition

 A personal loan is an unsecured loan.
 It's money borrowed that's not fixed to an asset used as collateral, such as your car or home, like a secured loan.
-While this means that the lender will not seize your assets if you default on your loan payments, any late or missed repayments can negatively impact your credit score.
+While this means that the lender will not seize your assets if you default on your loan payments, any late or missed repayments can negatively impact your credit score

 You can often borrow more money with a personal loan than would be available using a credit card.
 The maximum loan amount, for example, with an HSBC Personal Loan is INR30 lakhs.
 Select customers may be eligible for loans up to INR50 lakhs based on the internal credit policy of HSBC.
 Interest rates for personal loans are usually lower than they would be with a credit card, although they do vary.